You have 0 shipments in your cart

 • Redelivery or failed delivery charges: If a courier can’t complete a pickup or delivery, due to an incorrect address, no one being available, or access issues, you may be charged for a second attempt.
 These surcharges apply to both outgoing shipments and collections.

-To avoid this, ensure the correct address is entered, someone is available during the booked timeframe, and access is clear.
+To avoid redelivery charges, ensure the correct address is entered, someone is available during the booked timeframe, and access is clear.
 You can also enable an Authority to Leave (ATL) option, which allows the courier to leave the parcel in a safe location without a signature.
+Keep in mind: if ATL is activated, the parcel is left at your own risk and warranty or loss cover typically won’t apply.

 Consider Transit Warranty

-Even with reliable couriers and careful packaging, unexpected issues during transit, like loss or damage, can still occur.
-That’s why it’s important to consider whether your parcel needs added protection.
-Many shipping platforms offer optional transit warranties that allow you to declare the value of your goods and select the level of coverage accordingly.
+Even with reliable couriers and careful packaging, unexpected issues during transit (like loss or damage) can still occur.
+Interparcel offers flexible transit warranty options you can add during the booking process, allowing you to declare the value of your goods and select the level of coverage accordingly.
+It's worth considering for higher-value or fragile items.

 Use Smart Tools